iobis/manual/dna_data.md

 The main terms that are important for the quantification information and are different from the metabarcoding dataset are `baselineValue`, `thresholdQuantificationCycle` and `quantificationCycle`.
 The terms `pcr_primer_lod`, `pcr_primer_loq`, `probeQuencher`, `probeReporter` are additional terms specific for qPCR assays.
 The `baselineValue` indicates the number of cycles below which the signal is considered only background noise.
 The `quantificationCycle` is the most important and indicates at which cycle the particular sample crossed the detection threshold, this will be different for each sample.
 It is recommended to record this information, but not all of this may be easily available.

-### OBIS Bioinformatics Pipline
+### OBIS Bioinformatics Pipeline

 OBIS recognizes the vast amount of data generated from marine DNA sampling, especially from eDNA sequencing.
 Thus we have been developing a bioinformatics pipeline to facilitate publication of this data into OBIS.
 The pipeline was initially developed for the [PacMAN project (Pacific Islands Marine Bioinvasions Alert Network)](https://pacman.obis.org/).

 Broadly speaking, it creates a framework that receives raw sequence data from eDNA samples, cleans, aligns, classifies sequences, and finally outputs a DwC-compatible table.
-The pipeline is currently under development and for now only accepts CO1 data.
-It will be extended to include other genetic markers in the future.
+To note, the pipeline automatically searches for aphia-IDs from WoRMS to include in the DWC-compatible tables.
+In addition the output also contains a phyloseq object, which is compatible with the commonly used phyloseq R package for sequence data analysis.
+The pipeline is under active development.
 More details about the PacMAN pipeline can be found on its [associated GitHub repository](https://github.com/iobis/PacMAN-pipeline).
-Once fully online, we will provide guidelines on how to use the pipeline.

 OBIS is developing guidelines and pipelines to accept other data types, such as: